Moshe Weinberger: Parents and Childhood

-Moshe Weinberger grew up in a Modern Orthodox home in Queens, New York.
+Rabbi Weinberger grew up in a Modern Orthodox home in Queens, New York.
 His father, Mordechai Aryeh Yosef Weinberger (March 24, 1923 - February 10, 2020), and his mother, were both Holocaust survivors from Munkacs and Ungvar who went through the Nazi concentration camps, and his grandparents were Belzer Hasidim.
 He began studying Chasidic works after his Bar Mitzvah.

 Semicha and Degrees

-Although he originally planned a career in law, he discontinued his law studies to train for the rabbinate, receiving semicha from RIETS, where he was a student of Rabbi Dovid Lifshitz and Rabbi Yoshe Ber Soloveitchik.
+Although he originally planned a career in law, he discontinued his law studies to train for the rabbinate, receiving semicha (ordination as a rabbi) from RIETS, where he was a student of Rabbi Dovid Lifshitz and Rabbi Yoshe Ber Soloveitchik.
 He also studied for some time at Yeshivas Sh'or Yoshuv.
 He earned master's degrees in Jewish philosophy from the Bernard Revel Graduate School of Jewish Studies at Yeshiva University, and in educational administration from Columbia University Teachers College.

 Rabbinical Positions

 Early career

-Rabbi Weinberger began his career in the rabbinate as a rebbi at a yeshiva in Far Rockaway.
-He taught for two decades as a rebbi at Ezra Academy, a Jewish day school in Queens, in years that he describes as "the most enjoyable years of his life" and also served as a mashgiach ruchani for N'vei Tzion of Queens.
-For one year he also taught as a high school rebbi at Yeshivas Shaar Hatorah in Queens, New York.
+Rabbi Weinberger began his career in the rabbinate as a rabbi at a yeshiva in Far Rockaway.
+He taught for two decades as a rabbi at Ezra Academy, a Jewish day school in Queens, New York and also served as a mashgiach ruchani for N'vei Tzion of Queens.
+For one year he also taught as a high school rabbi at Yeshivas Shaar Hatorah in Queens.

 Congregation Aish Kodesh

-In December 1992 Rabbi Weinberger became the first rabbi of Congregation Aish Kodesh in Woodmere, New York.
-He named the shul after Rabbi Kalonymus Kalman Shapira, the Piaseczna Rav and author of the chasidic work arranged based on the parsha,Aish Kodesh, who was a leading Polish Chasidic rabbi in prewar Europe.
+In December 1992, Rabbi Weinberger became the first rabbi of Congregation Aish Kodesh in Woodmere, New York.
+He named the synagogue after Kalonymus Kalman Shapira, the Piaseczna Rav.

-Along with delivering a weekly derasha in the congregation, Rabbi Weinberger also delivers many shiurim in all topics to members of the congregation, as well as many people from outside the congregation including topics such as mussar, chassidus, machshava and halacha.
+The congregation's annual hillula celebration on the yahrtzeit (death anniversary) of Shapira and on Lag BaOmer, the yahrtzeit of Rabbi Shimon bar Yochai, each draw more than 2,000 attendees.

-The congregation, headed by Rabbi Weinberger leads an annual hillula celebration on the yahrtzeit of the Piaseczna Rav and on Lag BaOmer, the yahrtzeit of Rabbi Shimon Bar Yochai, each which draw more than 2,000 attendees.
-He also leads congregants on visits to kivrei tzaddikim in different locations around the world including Russia, Ukraine, Lithuania, Italy, Rome and Israel.
-The shul building doors themselves are modeled after a famous Polish shtiebel known as the Rema Shul, named for the eminent halachic authority for Ashkenazic Jews Rabbi Moshe Isserlish Congregation Aish Kodesh has been called a "phenomenon" and a "revolution" in the Orthodox community of Long Island, as well as in other places around the globe, even leading to other congregations to imitate their style of avodas hashem.
+The congregation also hosts multiple events throughout the year such as a Chanukkah Mesiba (party), Simchas Beis HaShoeivah, and Tu BiShvat.